 Here is yet another warm soup to keep your toes from freezing this winter!
 I love this soup because it is such an easy way to get some kale in your diet.
 Kale is an amazing super food with tons of vitamins and minerals, but its toughness and bitterness sometimes make it difficult to incorporate into foods.

-In this recipe my husband didn't even notice the kale.
+In this recipe you won't even notice the kale.
 If you puree the soup in a food processor or blender the kale with take on a parsley like consistency which goes perfectly with the rest of the creamy soup.

 5 russet potatos